 When you make the decision to form a household with someone, whether through marriage or cohabitation, you do so hoping the arrangement will last.
 Unfortunately, nothing in life is certain, and the consequences of neglecting to protect yourself can be severe.
 At The Henry Law Firm, P.A., we fully understand the complaint that prenuptial agreements are unromantic.
 But when it comes to your future financial security, we urge you to be prudent.
 We hope, as you do, that your relationship flourishes and lasts a lifetime.
-But we also have more than 25 years of combined experience in divorce representation, which has made us cautious and practical when counseling our clients about planning for the future.
+But we also have nearly 25 years of combined experience in divorce representation, which has made us cautious and practical when counseling our clients about planning for the future.
 Working closely with you, we can craft a reliable family law agreement with the protections you need to give you peace of mind now and in the future.

 Kansas has a specific law governing prenuptial/premarital agreements.
 The law outlines the areas a marital contract can address, as follows: